davehorner/cargo-e/README.md

 - **Built-in Cargo Support:**

     Cargo provides support for running examples with the `cargo run --example` command.
-However, this approach places the example at the level of an option, requiring users to type out a longer commandâ€”at least 19 characters per invocationâ€”and, in many cases, two separate invocations (one for seeing and another to actually do).
+However, this approach places the example at the level of an option, requiring users to type out a longer command—at least 19 characters per invocation—and, in many cases, two separate invocations (one for seeing and another to actually do).
 This extra keystroke overhead can make the process less efficient for quick experimentation.

 - **cargo-examples:**